studio4evr/d1display/README.md

 System has potential to be scaled to 2 more screens per Pi added to cluster.

+Server Pi also uses a HiFi Berry card to output to phono (see hifi berry docs for startup edits)

 Install libraries and add respective scripts to autostart at:

 nano ~/.config/lxsession/LXDE-pi/autostart